Last updated 5 March 2014

 Core 2 Duo Generations 1-3 refer to the Centrino chipset generation, not the CPU generation because some models such as the T61 offer both Merom 65nm and Penryn 45nm CPUs on the same chipset.

-These are the current prices in Australia and the US.
+These are the current prices in the US and Australia.

 Prices listed are in $USD